-Hobart's small bars provide warm and welcoming spaces as intimate as the Tasmanian capital itself.
+Hobart's bars provide warm and welcoming spaces as intimate as the Tasmanian capital itself.

 By Andrew Bain